 Configuration

-Pystrano deployment configuration for Django apps, environments, and servers.
+Pystrano deployment configuration for Django and FastAPI apps, environments, and servers.

 Where the config file lives